-In order to extract the competence descriptors which were of interest to us from the publications, we designed a grid in the form of a table in which each of the formulations was transcribed faithfully in the language it was originally written in, sometimes with translation into French or English together with some first attempts at reformulating them, when the description we found was not clearly formulated as a can do statement of knowledge, skill or attitude which could be acquired by a learner. (cf. the first problem we mentioned at point 4.2 below which began to become evident at this stage of our work).
+In order to extract the competence descriptors which were of interest to us from the publications, we designed a grid in the form of a table13 in which each of the formulations was transcribed faithfully in the language it was originally written in, sometimes with translation into French or English14 together with some first attempts at reformulating them, when the description we found was not clearly formulated as a

-The complete list is in the Appendix (List of resource publications).
+12 The complete list is in the Appendix (List of resource publications).
 It contains 94 references, some of which themselves refer to several publications.

-The table is also in the Appendix with the list of resource publications.
+13 The table is also in the Appendix with the list of resource publications.

-For works which exist in both French and English - especially some Council of Europe publications - we have included both versions in the list.
+14 For works which exist in both French and English - especially some Council of Europe publications - we have included both versions in the list.